Aphid Pest Solution: Aphidius & Aphidoletes

 - Aphidoletes adults need a minimum night time temperature of 15ºC (60ºF) for egg laying.
 However, a temperature of 18ºC (64ºF) is desirable for at least a couple of hours a day.
 Aphidoletes prefer a relatively high humidity.

-- Like all Defenders biological controls, Aphidoletes is harmless to children, pets and wildlife and will not become a pest in its own right.
+- Like all Defenders biological controls, Aphidoletes is harmless to children, pets and wildlife.

 Biological Aphid Control Product Details